After escaping war, asylum seekers in Sweden now face arson attacks

 "This is the last warning.
 Leave our town.
 You cannot survive the winter," stated the note published in local media.
 "If you do not leave this place you will die.
 Remember, there are no police here.
 We can do what we want to you," added the message, which read from left to right - the wrong way in Arabic.

-In the southern town of Lund, where a planned home for unaccompanied minors was torched this week, they published maps of centers on the party's Facebook page.
+In the southern town of Lund, where a planned home for unaccompanied minors was torched this week, they published maps of centres on the party's Facebook page.

 "All of you who are here today and applaud, you should be proud of yourself, because you are the spearhead that we need to take our country back," Kent Ekeroth, a Sweden Democrat lawmaker, told a rally in southern Sweden.